bvssvni/oup/Syntax.md

 ##Functions

+A function call is done by sending arguments after the '()' operator:

+    Print () "Hello"

+The rest of the line is sent as arguments, but you can chain functions:

+    var a = A () B () C () void

+First function 'C' is called with no arguments.
+Then function 'B' is called with the result from 'C'.
+Then function 'A' is called with the result from 'B'.

+Actually, this is not completely accurate, since Oup passes expression nodes.
+It is the responsibility of the function to compute the arguments.
+'A' receives the expression linked to 'B () C () void' and then evaluates it.
+This technique allows a function to be lazy and only compute what it needs.

 You can declare your own functions in Oup:

     func sayHello () name {
         Print () "Hello " + name
     }

+Whatever expression passed to the 'name' argument is passed on to the 'Print' function.
+The expression is not evaluated until it is explicit told to do so by a function.
+In that sense, functions written in Oup are placeholders for calls to the underlying API.

+Operators are just functions as well, there is 'computation' going on in a function.
+In fact, the dependices are traced back to constants or variables.

     func add () a, b {
         return a + b
     }